awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.sns.md

-# Elastic Beanstalk Environment Notifications with Amazon SNS<a name="using-features.managing.sns"></a>
+# Elastic Beanstalk environment notifications with Amazon SNS<a name="using-features.managing.sns"></a>

 You can configure your AWS Elastic Beanstalk environment to use Amazon Simple Notification Service \(Amazon SNS\) to notify you of important events that affect your application\.
 Specify an email address during or after environment creation to receive emails from AWS when an error occurs, or when your environment's health changes\.

 **Note**
 Elastic Beanstalk uses Amazon SNS for notifications\.
 For details about Amazon SNS pricing, see [https://aws\.amazon\.com/sns/pricing/](https://aws.amazon.com/sns/pricing/)\.

 When you configure notifications for your environment, Elastic Beanstalk creates an Amazon SNS topic for your environment\.
 To send messages to an Amazon SNS topic, Elastic Beanstalk must have the required permission\.
-For details, see [Configuring Permissions to Send Notifications](#configuration-notifications-permissions)\.
+For details, see [Configuring permissions to send notifications](#configuration-notifications-permissions)\.

 When a notable [event](using-features.events.md) occurs, Elastic Beanstalk sends a message to the topic\.
 Amazon SNS relays messages it receives to the topic's subscribers\.
 Notable events include environment creation errors and all changes in [environment and instance health](health-enhanced.md)\.
 Events for Amazon EC2 Auto Scaling operations \(adding and removing instances from the environment\) and other informational events don't trigger notifications\.